 What will I study?

-This is a two year course, and all assessment is via three 2 hour exam papers taken at the end of the two years - P1, P2 and the Applied paper which is 50% Statistics and 50% Mechanics.
+This is a two year course, that is assessed by three 2 hour exam papers taken at the end of the two years – Pure 1, Pure 2 and the Applied paper which is 50% Statistics and 50% Mechanics.
 Having the drive to access the support on offer at BHASVIC and establishing a routine to your study is essential to success.
-This support can be found in class or class social media groups, lunch time Teacher Subject Extensions daily, drop-ins with Doubles students.
-There is also a vast array of teacher websites and video networks covering all content.
+This support can be found both in class via peers and your teacher, or outside of class using a variety of methods e.g. Microsoft Teams; lunch time subject extensions (both teacher and student led).
 Students will need to be resilient, enjoy getting stuck and overcoming problems.

 Is this course right for me?

 This course is demanding, and will feel like a big step up from GCSE at first.
 But if you enjoy working hard, and enjoy tackling a difficult problem, then this is the course for you.
 BHASVIC Maths will stretch and challenge all of its learners, and provides plenty of support along the way.
 Students will spend at least 4.5 hours per week on independent study, culminating in the submission of an assignment each week.
-Students sit a 1.5 hour tracking test every half term, with a progression exam at the end of their first year.
-This is a demanding course that students find difficult at first, having strong GCSE algebra skills will really help, but with hard work they persevere and by Christmas they have developed a workload routine and find the subject highly rewarding.
+Students sit a weekly assignment test, and a tracking test every half term, with a progression exam at the end of their first year.
+Having strong GCSE algebra skills will really help when starting this course, but with hard work and perseverance, any student can succeed.
 All students find this course challenging at some point, but the difference between a successful and unsuccessful student is how they respond to that challenge.